AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 * **[!UICONTROL Title]** - Change the title of the video.

-* **[!UICONTROL Width]** - Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Width]** - Enter the value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

-* **[!UICONTROL Height]** - Enter value in pixels if you want the image to be a fixed size.
+* **[!UICONTROL Height]** - Enter the value in pixels if you want the image to be a fixed size.
 Leaving this value blank makes the asset adaptive.

     You can edit the following **[!UICONTROL Add To Cart]** settings by selecting **[!UICONTROL Edit]** in the component.

 * **[!UICONTROL Show Product Asset]** - By default, this value is selected.
 The product asset shows an image of the product as defined in the Commerce module.
-Clear the check mark to not show the product asset.
+Clear the check mark so the product asset is not shown.

 * **[!UICONTROL Show Product Price]** - By default, this value is selected.
 Product price shows the price of the item as defined in the Commerce module.
-Clear the check mark to not show the product price.
+Clear the check mark so the product price is not shown.

 * **[!UICONTROL Show Product Form]** - By default, this value is not selected.
 The Product Form includes any product variants such as size and color.
-Clear the check mark to not show the product variants.
+Clear the check mark so the product variants are not shown.

 ### Panoramic Media Component {#panoramic-media-component}